Monument record TQ 77 NW 149 - Possible site of Higham Blockhouse

 Summary

-The possible site of Higham Blockhouse, a small artillery blockhouse built by Henry VIII in 1539 as part of his chain of coastal defences in response to the threat of foreign invasion.
-It was one of five blockhouses built along this stretch of the river Thames to defend the approach to London and the dockyards at Woolwich and Deptford; the others being at Tilbury, East Tilbury, Milton and Gravesend.
+Higham Blockhouse was a small artillery blockhouse built by Henry VIII in 1539 as part of his chain of coastal defences in response to the threat of foreign invasion.
+It was one of five blockhouses built along this stretch of the river Thames to defend the approach to London and the dockyards at Woolwich and Deptford; the others being at Tilbury, East Tilbury, Milton and Gravesend (TQ 67 SW 5).
 It was decommissioned in 1553 and demolished in 1557-8.It was probably a D-shaped blockhouse similar to Gravesend and East Tilbury blockhouses.
 Nothing remains of the blockhouse and its precise location is not known although it may have stood on the west bank of Shorne Creek where it meets the River Thames.
-The remains of the blockhouse are shown on Robert Adam's 1588 map of the Thames Defences.
+Another possible location for the blockhouse is suggested by Spurrell in an 1885 paper, therefore two potential locations for the structure have been added to the map depiction.

 Location